Contrastive Weak-to-strong Generalization: Introduction

 We evaluate our approach on two mainstream LLM families—Qwen2.5 \citep{qwen2.5} and Llama3 \citep{llama3}.
 All models are trained for both weak-to-strong alignment and self-alignment using the UltraFeedback dataset \citep{ultrafeedback}, and evaluated on AlpacaEval2 \citep{alpacaeval} and Arena-Hard \citep{arena-hard}.
 Experimental results demonstrate that ConG consistently and significantly outperforms traditional weak-to-strong methods across all models.
 On average, it yields a gain of about 16.5\% over the base model, as shown in Figure~\ref{fig:intro}(c).
 These results confirm the generality of ConG across different alignment scenarios and highlight its ability to improve capability transfer, denoising, and robustness, offering a promising pathway toward AGI.
-The remainder of this paper is organized as follows: Section~\ref{sec:cd-ir} presents the proof of CD–Implicit Reward Equivalence, Section~\ref{sec:method} introduces the detailed formulation of ConG, and Section~\ref{sec:experiments} provides empirical validation.